blackthorne/python-skeleton/README.md

 # Python Skeleton Project
 This is a starting point for python projects that I use.
 Whilst opinionated, this is a simple code structure that can be used to bootstrap many different Python projects.

-Written for Python 2 but should work with 3
+Written for Python 3 but should work with 2 with minor changes

 Requirements: **hypothesis, docopt, ipython** (optional)